-Lounging around the pool with your friends at your luxury chateau in Languedoc is all well and good, but even serious R&R can get boring after a little while.
-Make sure you and your group have something to look forward to by checking out our suggestions for fantastic activities and day trips you can get up to in the region, whether you want to challenge yourselves a bit more or keep on with that chilled-out vibe, there’s something to appeal to every taste with our pick of the best things to do in Languedoc.
+Lounging around the pool with your friends at your luxury chateau in Languedoc is all well and good, but there’s so much to see and do in the region too.
+Make sure you and your group have something to look forward to by checking out our suggestions for things to do in Languedoc, whether you want to challenge yourselves or continue that chilled out vibe.

 1. Cycle along the canal with Relax Bike Tours